-- 1. The date Medica notifies you that Medica will cease doing business or discontinue a particular product.
-Coverage will end on the last day of a month.
-(To cease doing business means to discontinue issuing new individual health plans and to refuse to renew all of Medica's existing individual health plans.) - 2.
-The end of the month for which the subscriber last paid the premium due, except as specifically described in item 3 below concerning subscribers receiving an advance premium tax credit. - 3.
-If the subscriber is receiving an advance premium tax credit, the end of the first month for which the subscriber failed to pay the subscriber's share of all premiums due during the grace period.
-For example, if you fail to pay your share of the premium in March you have until the end of May (a 3 month grace period) to pay your premiums due during the grace period in full.
-If you do not pay all premiums for March, April and May, your coverage will be terminated as of the end of March. - 4.
-For coverage purchased outside the Exchange, the end of the month following the date the subscriber requests that coverage end.
+- 1. 12:01 a.m.
+Central Time on December 30, 2020. - 2.
+The end of the month in which the subscriber terminates his or her membership in the association through which the coverage was made available and because of which the subscriber was eligible for coverage. - 3.
+The date Medica notifies you that Medica will cease doing business or discontinue a particular product.
+Coverage will end on the last day of a month. - 4.
+The end of the month for which the subscriber last paid the premium due. - 5.
+The end of the month following the date the subscriber requests that coverage end.
 Written request for termination of the subscriber's and/or dependents' coverage must be received by Medica at least 31 days before the date of termination.
-However, the effective date of such termination must be the end of the month, except as provided in item 5 below.
-Any refund of premium shall be mailed to the subscriber upon receipt of this notice by Medica. - 5.
-If the subscriber enrolled through the Exchange, the date on which the subscriber requests termination if the subscriber has given the Exchange at least 14 days' notice before a requested termination date.
-If the subscriber has not provided the Exchange with at least 14 days' notice of a requested termination, termination will be effective 14 days after notice is received by the Exchange.
-Any refund of premium shall be mailed to the subscriber upon receipt of the termination instructions by Medica. - 6.
+However, the effective date of such termination must be the end of the month.
+Any refund of premium shall be mailed to the subscriber upon receipt of this notice by Medica. - 6.
 If the subscriber terminates this Policy and the Benefit Chart within the first ten days of receiving it, coverage shall terminate retroactive to the effective date of this Policy and the Benefit Chart. - 7.
 The end of the month following the date 31 days after we notify you that coverage will end because you do not reside in your plan's service area, provided the notification is made within one year following the date Medica was provided written notification of your address change.
 However, Medica may approve other arrangements. - 8.
 The end of the month following the date you enter active military duty for more than 31 days.
-Upon completion of active military duty, your coverage will be reinstated if you notify Medica within 90 days after removal from active military duty.

-- 9. When the subscriber is enrolled under this Policy and the Benefit Chart, coverage for dependents will end the date the subscriber's coverage ends. - 10.
+Upon completion of active military duty, your coverage will be reinstated if you notify Medica within 90 days after removal from active military duty. - 9.
+When the subscriber is enrolled under this Policy and the Benefit Chart, coverage for dependents will end the date the subscriber's coverage ends. - 10.
 The date of the death of the member.
 When the subscriber is enrolled under this Policy and the Benefit Chart and in the event of the subscriber's death, coverage for the subscriber's dependents will terminate the end of the month in which the subscriber's death occurred. - 11.
 For a spouse, the end of the month following the date of divorce. - 12.
 For a dependent child, the end of the month in which the child is no longer eligible as a dependent as specified in this Policy. - 13.
 The date specified by Medica in written notice to you that coverage ended due to fraud or intentional misrepresentation of a material fact.
 If coverage ends due to fraud or intentional misrepresentation of a material fact, coverage will be retroactively terminated at Medica's discretion to the original date of coverage or the date on which the fraudulent act took place.
 After two years, coverage can only be retroactively terminated or claims retroactively denied for fraudulent misstatements made in the application for coverage.
-Fraud includes but is not limited to: - a.
+Fraud includes but is not limited to:

+- a.
 Knowingly providing Medica with false material information such as information related to your eligibility or another person's eligibility or status as a dependent; or - b.
 Permitting the use of your member identification card by any unauthorized person; or - c.
 Using another person's member identification card; or - d.
 Submitting fraudulent claims; or - e.
-Engaging in any fraudulent activity related to your eligibility for coverage under this Policy or your Benefit Chart. - 14.
-If you are enrolled in a Catastrophic Plan, the end of the policy year in which the subscriber covered under the plan is more than 30 years of age, or your hardship exemption issued by the Exchange expires. - 15.
-For coverage purchased through the Exchange, on the date established by the Exchange when the Exchange makes a determination that you are no longer eligible for coverage under this Policy. - 16.
-For coverage purchased through the Exchange, on the date your plan is no longer certified or offered through the Exchange. - 17.
-The date immediately preceding the effective date of new coverage selected by a member during an applicable open or special enrollment period.

-Upon the death of the subscriber or if the subscriber and/or member terminates this Policy and the Benefit Chart due to eligibility for Medicare, dissolution of marriage or for a child that is no longer eligible as a dependent as specified in this Policy, the remaining members may choose to continue coverage under this Medica plan.
+Engaging in any fraudulent activity related to your eligibility for coverage under this Policy or your Benefit Chart.